wpilibsuite/sphinxext-pwa/README.md

 - completely breaking your sphinx website

 ## Current Issues
-- iOS is not working
+- iOS is only partially working
-  - iOS lazy loads the `indexeddb` storage.
-This means `fetch` requests for html files cannot grab `indexeddb`, because `indexeddb` is not open until DOM loads.
-- Resources begin caching on page load
-  - We need a helper script that begins the cache if the detected environment is PWA.
+  - For some weird reason, the service worker is getting killed and not being reactivated consistently.

 See [issues](https://github.com/ItayZiv/sphinxext-pwa/issues/) for more information.

 ## Introduction